Northampton Street Tramways: History

 On 9 January 1880, the Northampton Street Tramways Company was founded at a meeting in London.
-It quickly gained parliamentary approval for a network of seven lines to be built in Northampton.
+It quickly gained parliamentary approval in the Northampton Street Tramways Act 1880 (43 & 44 Vict. c. ci) for a network of seven lines to be built in Northampton.

 Jabez Spencer Balfour was the chairman of the company.
 The vice-chairman was W. J. Pierce (Mayor of Northampton 1880-81).
 The directors were J. Pelton, D. B. Miller, and H. S. Freeman.
 The company signed a contract on 14 March 1881 and construction began.

 The rails weighed 63 lbs to the 1 yd, were laid on wooden sleepers 4 in deep by 8 in broad, and 5 ft 6 in long resting on a bed of concrete 6 in deep.
 The surrounding roadway was made with sets 5in deep by 3in and 4in in thickness, the whole being grouted with cement.
 The contractor for the works was Messrs.
 Weston and Co of London.
 The rails and fittings were made by Messrs.
 J. C. Bailey and Co of London.
 The engineer for the system was T. Floyd of London, assisted by Mr. Hunt, and also by Mr. Binet, the resident engineer.
 The portion initially opened extended from the Racecourse along Kettering Road, Abington Street, Mercers' Row, Gold Street, Marefair, Black Lion Hill, past Northampton Castle railway station, and over West Bridge to the borough boundary.
 It had been intended to have completed the line to the Weedon Road and Dallington Road, St James's End, but owing to complications with sewerage works, this was not initially possible.